 Her community engagement and activism have encompassed a wide range of areas, including but not limited to graduate student collective bargaining, prison abolition, Earth defense, guerilla theater, anti-war organizing, LGBTTIQQ2SA advocacy, & popular education on transformative justice approaches to intimate partner violence.

-She is honored to have lived, worked, studied, and/or spent time in Egypt, Bangladesh, Nepal, India, Indonesia, the Philippines, Thailand, Singapore, Vietnam, Taiwan, Aotearoa, Australia, the Commonweath of Dominica, Jamaica, Puerto Rico, Nicaragua, Guatemala, Costa Rica, Mexico, Canada, the USA, Ireland, the UK, Portugal, Spain, the Czech Republic, & Germany.
+She is honored to have lived, worked, studied, and/or spent time in Egypt, Bangladesh, Nepal, India, Indonesia, Cambodia, the Philippines, Thailand, Singapore, Vietnam, Taiwan, Aotearoa, Australia, the Commonweath of Dominica, Jamaica, Puerto Rico, Nicaragua, Guatemala, Costa Rica, Mexico, Canada, the USA, Ireland, the UK, Portugal, Spain, the Czech Republic, & Germany.

 Most importantly, she is stewarding the miraculous traditions of her ancestors, largely Naths & Upadhyays, who birthed some of the most inspired embodiments of liberation, wisdom, and enlightenment the world has ever known.
 (Did you know that the Naths were some of the founders of yoga and the first gurus to teach our tradition?)
 Her family has also sometimes supported Hindu fundamentalism, casteism, & Islamophia, which she’s unequivocally committed to putting her life on the line to dismantle until they’re abolished.
 Such is the truthful calling of clearing intergenerational karma & devoting our gifts to getting free for all of us who come from lineages that passed on both brilliant and oppressive practices.